fmitra/dennis-bot/README.md

 * Telegram API token to respond to messages
 * Wit.ai auth token to parse user messages
 * Alphapoint API key to convert currency
+* Domain the bot will be receiving webhooks from

 ### Docker set up